- Can you withdraw from public school during the year?

 If the young person does not thrive in school, the situation is different, the best interests of the child must always be a primary consideration in all decisions affecting the young person.

 These refusals are highly debatable from one point of view to another.
-However, the bill provides more flexibility with regard to languages.
+However, the draft bill provides more flexibility with regard to languages.

 3. Must I follow the Luxembourg curriculum?

 According to Art.
 21 (elementary/primary education): « … Homeschooling must target the acquisition of the foundational skills defined by the curriculum.
-In duly justified circumstances, in particular if the parents intend to have their child take correspondance courses (please note that this should not be understood as a condition but as an example), the district director may grant an exemption from teaching one or more of the subjects provided for in Article 7 of the School Act. »
+In duly justified circumstances, in particular if the parents intend to have their child take correspondence courses (please note that this should not be understood as a condition but as an example), the district director may grant an exemption from teaching one or more of the subjects provided for in Article 7 of the School Act. »

 Legal text (page 86)